Data Breach Response Policy

 Reporting of suspected thefts, data breaches or exposures

-Any individual who suspects that a theft, breach, exposure of Loyola Protected data, or Loyola Sensitive data has occurred must immediately provide a description of what occurred via email to DataSecurity@luc.edu, by calling 773-508-6086, or through the use of the anonymous reporting web page at http://www.luc.edu/its/data_security_form_anonymous.shtml.
-This email address, phone number, and web page are monitored by Loyola’s Information Security team.
+Any individual who suspects that a theft, breach, exposure of Loyola Protected data, or Loyola Sensitive data has occurred must immediately provide a description of what occurred via email to DataSecurity@luc.edu, or by calling 773-508-6086.
+This email address and phone number are monitored by Loyola’s Information Security team.
 This team will investigate all reported thefts, data breaches and exposures to confirm if a theft, breach or exposure has occurred.
 If a theft, breach or exposure has occurred, the Information Security team will follow the appropriate procedure depending on the class of data involved.

 If the incident is a suspected theft, Loyola’s Department of Campus Safety shall also be contacted at 773-508-6039.
 They will determine whether or not a local law enforcement agency should be contacted based on the location and details of the incident.
 If a local law enforcement agency is contacted, the name of the agency and the report number should be provided to Loyola via the methods of contact outlined above.